elehcimd/mltraq/mkdocs/index.md

 ## Limitations

 * **Not designed for MLOps**: The aim of experimentation is to explore the computational spectrum of the possibilities: algorithms, data structures, model architectures, formulation and validation of hypotheses.
 Dataset and model versioning, model deployment, CI/CD pipelines, monitoring & triggering are out of scope.
 * **Computation**: The managed execution is optional.
 The chained execution of `steps` is implemented with [joblib.Parallel](https://joblib.readthedocs.io/en/latest/parallel.html) using process-based parallelism.
 Cluster-specific backends for Dask, Ray and Spark, as well as custom ones, can be used.
-The `step` functions and `run` objects must be serializable with `cloudpickle` (the Python object serializer used by Joblib).
+The `step` functions and `run` objects must be serializable with `cloudpickle`.
 * **Persistence**: By default, an in-memory SQLite database is used and its [default limits](https://sqlite.org/limits.html) do apply.
 Storing large objects (>1GB) is out of scope.
 Database persistence [supports a wide range of types](./advanced/storage.md), including: `bool`, `int`, `float`, `string`, `UUID.uuid`, `bytes`, `dict`, `list`, `tuple`, `set`, Numpy, Pandas and PyArrow objects.

 ## Requirements